Continuity of care

 The CPSO has added direction around who is responsible for ordering tests and tracking results for referred patients:

 • In some instances, however, a specialist may recommend that the family physician or another specialist arrange testing.
-For example, if during the course of an assessment a patient raises a concern unrelated to the consultation or the physician identifies an incidental finding, it may be appropriate for the specialist to notify the family physician that additional testing may be warranted.
+For example, if during the course of an assessment, a specialist makes an incidental finding unrelated to the consultation (including abnormal lab or imaging tests) that is not urgent and not typically within the scope of the specialist to investigate or manage, they need to inform the patient of the finding and advise the patient to follow-up with their family physician

 Ordering tests recommended by another physician via e-consult